-Some people even choose to write their own obituary before they pass away, or at least help with the information that they want in it.
-These people can express how they would like to be remembered in their own words.
+Some people even choose to write their own obituary before they pass away, or at least help with the information they want.
+Writing your own obituary can let you express how you would like to be remembered in your own words.

 Make Payment Arrangements

-If you choose to preplan your funeral service, you can make payment plans as well.
-This can take the financial burden away from your family.
-This can also prevent potential issues between loved ones.
+If you choose to preplan your funeral service, you can also make payment plans to take the financial burden away from your family.
+Pre-paying can also prevent potential disagreements between loved ones.

 If you are planning a funeral for a loved one that did not prepay for their service, you will need to make arrangements with the funeral home about payment.

 There is no easy or fun way to plan a funeral.
-Whether you are planning your own as part of your estate plan or if you are planning a family member’s after their death, it is not something we look forward to or enjoy.
-But following a plan and considering what you or your loved one would want, can make it a little easier.
+Whether you are planning your own as part of your estate plan or planning a family member’s services, it is not something anyone enjoys.
+However, following a plan and working with a local funeral home can make the process easier.